Laser Level Questions and FAQ

-Over the years we have had literally thousands of questions so we have decided to highlight 5 of the most popular.
+Over the years we have had literally thousands of laser level questions, so here are 5 of the most popular.

-So here we go in no particular order.
+So here we go in no particular order, your laser level questions answered.

 Can I buy a laser I can see outside?